 6. Cold and flu – since it’s rich in flavonoids and other antiviral substances, it is very effective in dealing with cold and flu viruses.

 7. Grave’s disease – also known as hyperthyroidism, it’s a disease correlated to excessive thyroid hormone production.
 This leads to many body functions being unsynchronized and accelerated, especially metabolism and heart rate.

-Once you are afflicted with Graves’ disease, some of the symptoms you may experience are: irritability, weight loss, changes in sleep patterns, tremors, irregular heartbeat or irregular bowel movements.
-Lemon balm tea inhibits production of thyroid hormones and reduces these symptoms.
+Once you are afflicted with Graves’ disease, some of the symptoms you may experience are irritability, weight loss, changes in sleep patterns, tremors, irregular heartbeat, or irregular bowel movements.
+Lemon balm tea inhibits the production of thyroid hormones and reduces these symptoms.

-8. Colic – a combination of lemon balm, fennel and German chamomile will help reduce intensity of colic in a breast-fed infant.
-If the mother drinks this mixture twice a day for at least a week, effects of the tea will pass on to the child through her milk.
+8. Colic – a combination of lemon balm, fennel, and German chamomile will help reduce the intensity of colic in a breastfed infant.
+If the mother drinks this mixture twice a day for at least a week, the effects of the tea will pass on to the child through her milk.